sd17spring/sd17spring.github.io/_assignments/final-project.md

 See the [Technical Reviews]({% link _assignments/final-project/technical-reviews.md %}) page for full details about the assignment.

-### Code Review

-_Due: 4/14_

-**The code review is worth 10% of the project grade**

-On April 14th we will hold an in-class code review session.
-This is an opportunity for you to give and receive detailed feedback from your peer teams about ways to improve your project code.

-See the [Code Reviews]({% link _assignments/final-project/code-reviews.md %}) page for full details about the assignment.

 ### Not-Quite-Mid-Project Presentation

 _Date: {{site.data.dates.mid_project_presentation | date: '%B %d' }}_